 I am wondering if some of you might have a question about how you call the name of the notes like Ti or Si.

 Both Ti and Si are correct.
 I know some of the people prefer to say "Sol" instead of "So" (actually I do!), and this is also correct.
-I need so many lines to explain why these are all correct, it would a kind of complicated... in future, you could have some opportunities to learn about it, however, you can choose your as you prefer.
+I need so many lines to explain why these are all correct, it would a kind of complicated... in the future, you could have some opportunities to learn about it, however, you can choose your preferred one for now.